 | Ozonated water | Irrigation of the implant site before and during placement | Broad-spectrum disinfection without chemical residue |

-- After creating the osteotomy (drilling the hole in the jawbone), the site is irrigated with ozonated water to eliminate bacteria
+- After creating the osteotomy, the site is irrigated with ozonated water to reduce bacteria

-- Ozone gas is applied directly to the osteotomy at concentrations of 20-40 mcg/mL for 30-60 seconds
+- Ozone gas is applied to the osteotomy, commonly at 20 to 40 mcg/mL for 30 to 60 seconds

 - The implant is placed in the treated site